When Data-Free Beats the Gold Standard

 The Conventional Wisdom

-The assumption has always been straightforward: more information leads to better decisions.
-A method that sees calibration data should always outperform one that does not.
-A data-free method is, in theory, flying blind, making compression decisions without knowing how the model will actually be used.
+The assumption has always been straightforward: more information means better decisions.
+A method that sees calibration data should always beat one that doesn't.
+A data-free method is, in theory, flying blind, making compression decisions with no idea how the model will actually be used.

 The Head-to-Head Results

 We compared RAM against GPTQ at matched model sizes across three Mixture-of-Experts model families.
-For each comparison, we ensured the compressed model sizes were as close as possible to provide a fair apples-to-apples evaluation.
+For each comparison, we made sure the compressed model sizes were as close as possible for a fair apples-to-apples evaluation.

 Model Method Size (GB) Mean PPL Median PPL Δ PPL